wuxxin/machine-bootstrap/README.md

     + buildin scripts to mount/unmount root and update recovery boot parameter
 + **logging** of recovery and target system installation on the calling machine in directory ./log

-#### additional optional Features
+### optional Features
 + luks encrypted **hibernate compatible swap** for eg. a desktop installation
 + ubuntu: **overlay fs support on zfs** by building patched zfs-linux (frankenstein=true)
 + ubuntu: **saltstack provision run** at devop stage with states from salt-shared (eg. desktop)
-+ **encrypt all sensitive data** in setup repository with git-crypt
-    + git & git-crypt repository setup to store machine configuration inside a git repository
-+ build a preconfigured bootstrap-0 **livesystem image** usable for headless physical installation
++ **build a preconfigured livesystem image** usable for headless physical installation
     + resulting image is compatible as CD or USB-Stick with BIOS and EFI support
     + optional netplan for static or other non dhcp based ip configurations
     + execute `./machine-bootstrap/bootstrap.sh create-liveimage` to build image
     + copy `run/liveimage/bootstrap-0-liveimage.iso` to usbstick
     + use ssh with preconfigured key or physical terminal/console of livesystem for interaction
++ **encrypt sensitive data** in setup repository with git-crypt
+    + git & git-crypt repository setup to store machine configuration inside a git repository

 #### Example Configurations